zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

 Note that jailed node will not be removed from the main index to track validator nodes.
 So it is not possible to create a new node with the same `validator address`.
-In order to unjail the node and return it to the active tendermint validator set the sufficient number of Trustee's approvals is needed
+In order to unjail the node and return it to the active cometbft validator set the sufficient number of Trustee's approvals is needed
 (see authorization rules).